elasticpath/elasticpath-dev/apps/self-managed/composer/composer/index.md

 sidebar_position: 1
 ---

-Composer is a vertical-specific commerce intelligence IPaaS.
+Composer is a vertical-specific commerce intelligence IPaaS for Self Managed Customers.

 With Composer, you can: